 I’ve been told by a voice in my head, who claims to be the author of my destiny, that you should probably read Chapter 1 before you read this, but I believe you should do what you feel is right.
 If you do that, you’ll have no regrets.
 Sadly, I haven’t always done the right thing, and my regrets are myriad.

-My name is King Terrence of Twyl and my life had been defined by four events that shape me and my destiny.
+I am Terrence the King of Twyl, and my life has been defined by four events that have shaped my destiny.

 The first, and I remember this with great pride, was the day of my transition.
 I had chosen to devote my life to Sheba, who is goddess of honor, combat and the hunt.
 I serve her still, though not as well as I might have hoped on that day.
 Back then I was full of hope for the future.
 Now I know that the pressures of the world will eventually bend even the strongest of us.

-My marriage to Triss is the next milestone in my life.
-Like me, she had devoted herself to Sheba, unlike me, she is strong.
+My marriage to Treya is the next milestone in my life.
+Like me, she has devoted herself to Sheba.
+Unlike me, she is strong.
 She is my rock.
 I don’t know what I’d do without her.
 I am aware that I am a force to be reckoned with, but raw power is not the way.
-Triss is my other half, my conscience, and she’ll stop me before I go too far.
+Treya is my other half, my conscience, and she’ll stop me before I go too far.
 I rule the Kingdom of Twyl.
 She guides the choices I make.
 I am told I am a good King, but I don’t think I’d be half the ruler I am without her steady influence in my life.

 Yet I feel that tale is not yet over, and the final price of my transgressions has not yet been paid.
 I can only hope that when it comes for me, it takes only me, for those around me do not deserve to suffer any more than they already have.
 Sheba make it so.